 Payment problems are an unfortunate reality in the construction industry, and almost every contractor or supplier has experienced a payment issue in some form or another.
 Many look to mechanics liens to protect themselves.
 And why not?
 Mechanics liens are an incredibly powerful tool to protect your right to payment.
 The problem is, that many times people attempt to navigate the murky waters known as the mechanics lien process on their own, and mechanics lien mistakes happen all the time!

 This isn’t totally surprising, as those in the construction industry are used to building things, fixing things, and getting things done on their own.
 Sadly, this can-do attitude can end up creating more problems than it solves.

-Sadly, this can-do attitude can end up creating a mess when it comes to a lien filing.
-We’ve compiled a list of the 4 most common mistakes people make when trying to manage a mechanic’s liens filing on their own.
+It’s easy to make an expensive mistake when it comes to mechanics liens.
+In an effort to help ease this process, we’ve compiled a list of the 4 most common mechanics lien mistakes people make when trying to manage a mechanics lien filing on their own.

 Table of Contents

 Video Summary of the 4 Worst Mechanics Lien Mistakes by Contractors and Suppliers

 1. Filing a mechanics lien when you don’t actually have lien rights